canonical/multipass/src/iso/cloud_Init_Iso_read_me.md

 |:--- |:--- |:---|:---|:---|:---|:---|
 | `location(byte index)` | 0  | 2-10 (lsb_msb)| 10-18 (lsb_msb)| ... | 32 | 33 - (33 + file name length)|

+For detailed information on the order of each component in memory, please consult the top comment in the cloud_init_iso.cpp file.
+The full data layout of each component is in each struct definition.

 # The navigation strategy

 With the preliminary knowledge of the relation between the Joliet components and their specific data layout, we can easily figure out the overall navigation strategy.